Use the links below to learn more about the following general surgery examinations:

 7-Year Limit for Certification

-- Surgeons who completed general surgery residency in the 2012-2013 academic year or thereafter will have no more than 7 academic years to achieve certification in general surgery (i.e., pass both the QE and CE).
+- Surgeons who complete general surgery residency after July 1, 2012, will have no more than 7 academic years to achieve certification in general surgery (i.e., pass both the QE and CE).
 The 7-year period starts immediately upon completion of residency.
 If you delay in applying for certification, you will lose opportunities to take and pass the QE.

 - If you are unable to become certified within the 7-year period, you must pursue a readmissibility pathway to re-enter the certification process.
 Please see our exam admissibility policy for further details.